JulianLeonBaroi/Tetris-Electronika-60-24/README.md

   suggest you to watch
   "<a href = "https://youtu.be/_fQtxKmgJC8?si=krlQru6XOqgcrABq">The Story of Tetris®</a>" from
   the <a href = "https://www.youtube.com/@GamingHistorian">Gaming Historian</a> channel.
 It will help you to understand the movie.
-Then, watch the "<a href = "https://www.youtube.com/watch?v=6YhkkyXydNI">Unsolved Tetris Mysteries</a>" video from the
+Then, watch the "<a href = "https://www.youtube.com/watch?v=6YhkkyXydNI">Unsolved Tetris® Mysteries</a>" video from the
   <a href = "https://www.youtube.com/@arstechnica">Ars Technica</a> channel if you are interested.
 Besides this, follow the official <a href = "https://tetris.com">website</a> of Tetris®
   for news and updates from <a href = "https://en.wikipedia.org/wiki/The_Tetris_Company">The Tetris Company</a> and other/s.
 Also, try out the <a href = "https://tetris.com/tetris-e60/">Tetris® E60</a> on the official website of Tetris®.